For anyone that suspects they have bed bugs at home, using bed bug traps can be a relatively inexpensive way to confirm or deny those suspicions.

 The adhesive used in glue traps should be checked periodically to make sure it’s still sticky.
 Glue traps can dry out over time, so check the product label to see when or if it needs to be replaced.

-Most glue traps are passive — there aren’t any lures attracting bedbugs to them — there are some active versions that mix pheromones into the glue to increase the trap’s catch rate.
+Most glue traps are passive—there aren’t any lures attracting bedbugs to them— but there are some active versions that mix pheromones into the glue to increase the trap’s catch rate.

 Overall, while glue traps aren’t as effective as interceptors, they can sometimes be a good option if your furniture isn’t suitable for using interceptors.